 Kitsch is back for a third crack this week with so-so Oliver Stone drama 'Savages', but is it already too late to save his career?
 His our advice for the young star.

 Tip 1: Star in an ensemble film

 Step one is already in motion with the 31-year-old (really?) part of the cast of 'Savages' (which is released this weekend).
-Starring in an ensemble is a great way to disassociate yourself from previous movies, get on-screen with some fading Hollywood legends (John Travolta co-stars) and lets you shift the blame if it all goes belly up.
+Starring in an ensemble is a great way to disassociate yourself from previous movies, get on-screen with some fading Hollywood legends (John Travolta co-stars) and lets you shift the blame if it all goes tits up.
 Just what the PR guru ordered.
 The main reason Kitsch suffered so heavily after his blockbuster flops was that he was front and centre of both movies.
 After it went catastrophically wrong, all the flack was aimed squarely at his chiselled jaw.

 'Savages' was the perfect choice too.
 With a tiny budget of just £28 million it literally can't be a mega-flop.
 In fact, it's already in profit thanks to a decent run in the States.
 Phew!

 Clearly a good-looking bloke, Kitsch needs to muscle in on the lucrative female pound.